RahelSasson/Mars-Insights-API/README.md

 ## Java project utilizing the NASA Mars Insights API to display weather information on mars

-NASA’s InSight Mars lander records weather information on the surface of Mars at Elysium Planitia.
-A smooth plain near the Mars equator.
-The API is maintained and provided by NASA Jet Propulsion Laboratory and Cornell University.
+NASA’s InSight Mars lander records weather information on the surface of Mars at Elysium Planitia (a smooth plain near the Mars equator).
+The API is maintained by NASA Jet Propulsion Laboratory at Cornell University.
-Sensors on the spacecraft are temporarily turned off to conserve energy however the most recent recorded information is still avaible for use.
+Sensors on the spacecraft are temporarily turned off to conserve energy; however the most recent recorded information is still avaible for use.

 This API provides weather information data recorded by the spacecraft for the last seven available **Sols**.